This tutorial explains the process of installing, configuring, and running Apache Hadoop on Clear Linux* OS.

 sudo hadoop jar /usr/share/hadoop/mapreduce/hadoop-mapreduce-examples-2.8.0.jar wordcount input output

-Read output file “part-r-00000”.
+Read the output file “part-r-00000”.
 This file contains the number of times each word appears in the file.

 sudo hdfs dfs -cat /user/root/output/part-r-00000

-You successfully installed and setup a single node Hadoop cluster.
+You have successfully installed and setup a single node Hadoop cluster.
 Additionally, you ran a simple wordcount example.